 No, the Capital One VentureOne does not offer roadside assistance.
 The Capital One VentureOne has never offered a roadside assistance benefit, though cardholders may be eligible for roadside assistance through alternate sources, like their auto insurance carrier, an auto club such as AAA, or their vehicle’s manufacturer.

 The best Capital One VentureOne benefits are travel accident insurance and rental car insurance.
-The Capital One VentureOne Rewards Credit Card also has extended warranty and virtual card numbers, which are more common perks across Capital One credit cards.
+The Capital One VentureOne card also has extended warranty and virtual card numbers, which are more common perks across Capital One credit cards.

 World Mastercard benefits: These include standard Mastercard benefits such as car rental insurance, extended warranty and price protection.
 Benefits like travel accident and trip cancellation insurance are also included.… read full answer